YuriiKosiy/AsciiArtify/README.md

 * **k3d:** The best option for PoC (recommended).

+# AsciiArtify Concept

+Characteristics of the each tool on the [doc/Concept.md](doc/Concept.md)

 # AsciiArtify PoC

 PoC for deploying a GitOps system on Kubernetes using ArgoCD.
 For detailed instructions, see - [doc/POC.md](doc/POC.md)

+# AsciiArtify MVP

+This is an MVP for deploying a GitOps system on Kubernetes using ArgoCD [doc/MVP.md](doc/MVP.md).